Microshak/MicroNotes/UW/Week6Value.md

 * Hi number means the data is more spread out
 * Is the Square Root of the Variation
 * **Uses**
-  * Determin if a data point is standard (expected)
+  * Determine if a data point is standard (expected)
-  * Determin if a data point is not standard (unexected)
+  * Determine if a data point is not standard (unexecuted)
 ---
 # Confidence Intervals
 * Z-Scores